cmudrc/cmudrc.github.io/_pages/field-guide.md

 permalink: /field-guide/
 ---

+{: .notice--warning} This page is under construction.

+*This field guide provides an overview of how we work in {{site.title}}.
+This includes a lot of things - how students progress through their degrees, tools and software that we use, how we meet, and how we communicate our results.
+This is a living document, and will grow, evolve, and change as {{site.title}} does.*

+## Progressing through your degree

 ## Tools and Software
 A lot of the work that we do in {{site.title}} is computational, so setting up your software stack is important.
 Most researchers end up using one of two languages: `Python` or `R`.
 ### Python